 1. Universal Access to Mobile Connectivity: This is the initiative that focuses on network penetration and filling the gaps in the country’s connectivity.

-2. Public Internet Access Program: There are two sub-components of the Public Internet Access program i.e.
+2. Public Internet Access Program: There are two sub-components of the Public Internet Access program i.e. Common Services Centres (CSCs) and Post offices as multi-service centers.

 3. Broadband Highways: This has three sub-components i.e. Broadband for all Urban, Broadband for all Rural, and National Information Infrastructure (NII).